The following information provides you with details about how we process

 This website uses Google Analytics with the “AnonymizeIP()” function.
 IP addresses are truncated for further processing, thus precluding any linking to a particular individual.
 If a personal reference is included in the data collected about you, it will therefore be excluded directly and the personal data thus deleted immediately.

 We use Google Analytics to analyse the use of our website and improve it on a regular basis.
 The statistics it yields lets us improve our product and make it more attractive to you as a user.
-In the exceptional cases in which personal data are transmitted to the USA, Google has submitted itself to the EU-US Privacy Shield (see https://www.privacyshield.gov/EU-US-Framework)
+In the exceptional cases in which personal data is transmitted to the USA, Google has submitted itself to the EU-US Privacy Shield (see https://www.privacyshield.gov/EU-US-Framework)

 Third-party provider information: Google Dublin, Google Ireland ltd., Gordon House, Barrow Street, Dublin 4, Ireland